 - Get quotes from several insurance companies.
 This is important, as every carrier has a different process for setting rates.
 For instance, your bundling discount could be 25% with a carrier, but if the underlying rates are higher than other insurers, you could end up saving more with a carrier that quotes a lower base premium for you — even if their bundling discount is smaller.

 - Take advantage of other discounts.
-Having a multi-policy discount on your auto and home insurance does not preclude you from applying other discounts.
+Having a multi-policy discount on your auto and home insurance does not preclude you from applying other discounts to maximize your savings.
 Utilizing other discounts that you qualify for might help you save additional money on your premium.

 - Increase your deductibles.
 Your home policy’s standard deductible is the amount you will pay out of pocket if you file a claim for a covered loss to your property.
 If you have full coverage auto insurance, your policy has two deductibles: one for comprehensive and one for collision.
 Raising your home and/or auto deductibles can significantly lower your premium.
 However, it means you will need to pay more out of pocket if you file a claim for covered home or vehicle damage, so be sure to choose a deductible level you can afford.